attajunyah/AI-Text-Summarizer-App/README.md

 - The user can submit their text with a "summarize" button and receive an AI-powered summary in an output textarea.

 ## Structure of the App
 The app will have a client side (website), server side, and external API integration to `Hugging Face`.
+Hugging Face allows you to try out many models for free with the [Hugging Face Inference API](https://huggingface.co/docs/api-inference/index).
+I used this API to access Facebook’s [bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) model, a Large Language Model (LLM) specially trained for text summarization.

 ![image info](./structure.png)